daposarumi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-grep root /etc/passwd : displays lines containing pattern "root" in file grep -c bin /etc/passwd : displays number of lines that contain pattern "bin" in file grep -A 3 root /etc/passwd : displays lines that contain pattern "root" and three lines after them
+grep root /etc/passwd : displays lines containing pattern "root" in file grep -c bin /etc/passwd : displays number of lines that contain pattern "bin" in file grep -A 3 root /etc/passwd : displays lines that contain pattern "root" and three lines after them grep -v bin /etc/passwd : display all lines in files that do not contain pattern "bin"